 5.2 Ensure close scrutiny by AECs of breeding programmes to minimise overproduction of 1 animals.
-2 3 4 5.3 Ensure close scrutiny by AECs of the competence of researchers to carry out specific procedures.
-1 2 3 F.4 Decreases the critical evolution of the exercitarian of enimela hair succed in present was 4 5.4 Promote the critical evaluation of the monitoring of animals being used in procedures.
-1 2 3 5.5 Promote the critical evaluation by AECs and researchers of the impact of the type of 4 5.5 Promote the critical evaluation by AECs and researchers of the impact of the type of housing / holding on experimental animals and awareness of its implications for experimental 2 results.
+2 3 5.3 Ensure close scrutiny by AECs of the competence of researchers to carry out specific 1 procedures.
+2 procedures.
+3 4 5.4 Promote the critical evaluation of the monitoring of animals being used in procedures.
+1 2 3 4 5.5 Promote the critical evaluation by AECs and researchers of the impact of the type of 1 housing / holding on experimental animals and awareness of its implications for experimental 2 results.
 3 Goal 6: 4 When animals are used in research and teaching, their well-being is promoted and there is anticipation, prompt recognition and alleviation of pain and distress. the 6.1 Promote the implementation of strategies which will foster the well-being of animals and 1 which will foster the development of appropriate risk management assessments related to pain 2 and distress in animals.
-3 4 6.2 Ensure that AECs and researchers/teachers focus on the possible impact of procedures at 1 the planning stage and implement appropriate strategies for monitoring and alleviation.
+3 6.2 Ensure that AECs and researchers/teachers focus on the possible impact of procedures at 1 the planning stage and implement appropriate strategies for monitoring and alleviation.
 2 3 4 6.3 Promote awareness by researchers / teachers and animal care staff of signs of well-being, 2 pain and distress in animals.
-3 6.4 Promote the use of appropriate analgesia and anaesthesia by facilitating access by 4 researchers/teachers to information resources.
-3 6.5 Promote awareness of the effects of handling and other interactions with humans on 4 levels of pain and distress and the use of strategies to minimise adverse impacts.
-3 6.6 Monitor and identify deficiencies in anticipation, recognition and relief of pain and distress 4 6.6 Monitor and identify deficiencies in anticipation, recognition and relief of pain and distress during site visits and ensure deficiencies are rectified, including by provision of pre-operative 2 analgesia where appropriate.
+3 4 6.4 Promote the use of appropriate analgesia and anaesthesia by facilitating access by 2 researchers/teachers to information resources.
+3 4 6.5 Promote awareness of the effects of handling and other interactions with humans on 2 levels of pain and distress and the use of strategies to minimise adverse impacts.
+3 4 6.6 Monitor and identify deficiencies in anticipation, recognition and relief of pain and distress 2 during site visits and ensure deficiencies are rectified, including by provision of pre-operative analgesia where appropriate.
 Goal 7: High standards of housing and routine care are established for animals used in research at teaching. nd 7.1 Evaluate housing and routine care through the ongoing site visit programme and 1 assessment of applications for Accreditation and Animal Supply Licence.
 2 7.2 Develop and disseminate evidence based guidelines for housing and routine care.
 4 7.3 Actively participate in the development and review of appropriate national and international standards for housing and routine care.
 Goal 8: Animals used are supplied in accord with the legislation 8.1 Identify areas of non-compliance through scrutiny of records during site visits and 1.2 investigation of complaints.
 2 8.2 Develop and disseminate appropriate educational material.
-3 4 Goal 9: 4 The community (research, teaching, veterinary, animal welfare and lay) has access to information about animal use for research and teaching in NSW.
+3 4 Goal 9: The community (research, teaching, veterinary, animal welfare and lay) has access to information about animal use for research and teaching in NSW.